twocentstudios/twocentstudios.github.com/_posts/2012-03-31-how-do-we-develop-taste.markdown

 ---
 layout: post
-title: "How Do We Develop Taste?"
+title: How Do We Develop Taste?
 date: 2012-03-31 17:09
 comments: true
 published: false
 categories:
+redirect_from: "/blog/2012/03/31/how-do-we-develop-taste"
 ---

 This is pretty rambling, almost to the point of no TL;DR even possible.
 But here goes.